 - Hard water evidence observed right after a regeneration cycle.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA on route 114 with an additional office in Hudson, MA.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA with an additional office in Stow, MA.
 The company services all makes & models.
-See our written and published articles in Water Technology Magazine by going to our website, http://h2ocare.wpengine.com and going to the publications tab at the top of the home page.
-We can be reached by email at [email protected] or by phone at 978-777-8330.
+See our published articles in Water Technology Magazines at publications.
+Contact us at firstname.lastname@example.org or 978-777-8330.